Preference Evolution under Partner Choice: Introduction

 We identify a class of preference types that exhibit distinctive characteristics.
-First, these preference types display a form of plasticity\footnote{Plasticity refers to situations where an individual has preference over not only the strategy profiles in the underlying game but also the opponent's preference type.
-Works in preference evolution that consider plasticity include \cite{sethi2001preference} and \cite{AlgerLehmann2023WP}.} that we refer to as \textit{homophily}.\footnote{In the network literature, it is common to assume that players have the homophilous preference (a direct preference for associating with similar others). see \cite{Jackson2014} for a survey.} We distinguish two different forms of homophily: weak homophily, where an individual derives additional utility from interacting with another individual of the same type, and strong homophily, where an individual exclusively derives utility from interacting with another individual of the same type.
-We refer to the latter preference type as \textit{parochial} because it reflects the state of mind whereby such individuals narrowly focus on interactions among themselves rather than considering the wider population with the presence of other type individuals.\footnote{In the literature, various interpretations have been given to parochialism.
-For example, \cite{Bernhardetal2006nature} define it as a preference for favoring one's own group members. \cite{ChoiBowles2007Science} define it as hostility toward other groups.
-See \cite{PisorRoss2023WP} for a survey.} Note that such individuals never remain matched with opponents of different types in a stable outcome (assuming types are observable).
+First, these preference types display a form of plasticity\footnote{Plasticity refers to situations in which an individual has preference over not only the strategy profiles in the underlying game but also the partner's preference type.
+Work in preference evolution that considers plasticity include \citet{sethi2001preference}; \citet{herold2009evolutionary}; and \citet{AlgerLehmann2023WP}.} that we term \textit{affinity bias}.
+Broadly speaking, affinity bias refers to the tendency of agents to prefer interacting with others who are perceived to be similar to themselves.
+We distinguish two forms of affinity bias: a weak bias called \textit{homophily}, with which an individual derives additional utility from interacting with another individual of the same type,\footnote{In the network literature, it is common to assume that players have a homophilic preference (a direct preference for associating with similar others); see \citet{Jackson2014} for a survey.} and a strong bias called \textit{parochialism}, with which an individual exclusively derives utility from interacting with another individual of the same type.\footnote{Parochialism reflects the state of mind whereby such individuals narrowly focus on interactions among themselves rather than considering the wider population, which includes different types of agents.
+In the literature, various interpretations have been given to parochialism.
+For example, \citet{Bernhardetal2006nature} define it as a preference for favoring one's own group members, and \citet{ChoiBowles2007Science} define it as hostility toward other groups.} We show that, when types are observable, such individuals never form partnerships with those of different types in a stable outcome.